This page describes how to restore an Autonomous AI Database from a backup.

 Within the retention window, specify a timestamp.

-To confirm the restore operation, enter the Autonomous Database ID.
+To confirm the restore operation, enter the database ID.

 Click Restore.